-Attendance Policy:
+Attendance Policy

-Staff are instructed that throughout the day that attendance forms are checked for accuracy.
-Staff will ensure that sign in/out times are accurate and that all children are signed out with times at the end of each day.
-The building will be thoroughly checked before staff departs the building.
-This will ensure that children cannot be left in the building after hours.
+Educators are instructed that throughout the day the attendance forms are checked for accuracy.
+Educators will ensure that sign in/out times are accurate and that all children are signed out with times at the end of each day.
 As well when children are taken outside there is a list that is made of which children are outside.
-Children also use magnet boards to indicate what rooms they are in with name tags that they place on the room's door that they are currently in.